Escaping (R Smith/B Blue) – Margaret Urlich 1990 and Where Is The Love (R McDonald/D Hathaway)– Margaret Urlich and Rick Price 1993

 In 1993 Urlich recorded a cover of the Roberta Flack /Donny Hathaway song Where Is The Love (1972) in a duet with Rick Price, this was a famous song recorded by Flack and Hathaway who had met as classmates at Washington’s Howard University and been inspired by Marvin Gaye and Tammi Terrell to perform and record duets.
 Where Is The Love was originally to be given to the 5th Dimension to record but Hathaway decided to keep it for himself, it was a #1 hit in the US, sold a million copies and won a Grammy award in 1972.
 Urlich and Price took their version of the song to #31 locally, and Margaret would also star as Mary Magdalene in the NZ cast version of Jesus Christ Superstar.

 Urlich’s second album Chameleon Dreams was another collaboration with Robin Smith which scored well in Australia at #5 but stalled at #18 in NZ, the single Boy In the Moon stuttered to #27 locally.
 Total album sales of 70,000 were in contrast to the success of her debut album; and after the poor sales of her third album The Deepest Blue, Sony did not renew her contract.
-She is currently married to Australian sound engineer George Gorga and they live with their children in a house/studio located at Bowral, in the Southern Highlands (NSW).
+She is currently married to Australian sound engineer George Gorga and they live with their children in a house/studio located at Bowral, in the Southern Highlands (NSW), where Margaret is a high school music teacher.